cerebraljam/looking-normal/readme.md

 	* `normalizeds`: surprisal / count.
 Since this is calculated for each key, we can use this value to see if the normalized surprisal is still significantly greater than others
 	* `sz`: z score for key against others. this represents how many standard deviations a key is under or over the average. sz >= 1 means that the value is greater than 84.1% of the others. sz >= 2 means greater than 97.7% of all keys. sz >= 3 means greater than 99.8% of all keys.
 So a sz >=3 is in the 0.2% of all keys.
 This is unlikely.
 	* `nz`: z score for normalized surprisals.
 Same concept as sz, but for normalized actions.
-	* `outlier`: if `sz` and `nz` are 3 or greater, we can be quite confident that what the key is doing is unlikely.
-This 3 is hardcoded in the code, but it can be adjusted as needed.
+	* `outlier`: if `sz` and `nz` are 3 or greater, we can be quite confident that what the key is doing is unlikely. the sz and nz limits are defined in the Dockerfile.

 # How I use these results

 I am using Open Policy Agent to take decision on events.
 The OPA rule is used to filter out known noise, and will trigger an alert on anything else with sz>=3 and nz>=2.
-If OPA is not an option and filtering on sz and nz is not convenient, then modifying code to set `outlier` to true at a different value is also an option.
+If OPA is not an option and filtering on sz and nz is not convenient, SZLIMIT and NZLIMIT can be modified in the Dockerfile to change over each limit `outlier` will be set to true.
+I noticed during testing that administrators and service accounts tend to trigger alerts more than users.
+Instead of increasing the sz and nz limits too high, it might worth filtering known good actions in OPA or through your filter of choice.

 # Sample script